dhruva1995/typeface-project-2/Readme.md

 4. While implementing, I implemented all components as a single node (container) components.
 Probably isolating queue, producer from the fanout service also makes it horizontally scalable.
 5. In interview I talked about template evaluation at the fanout service, I haven't implemented it as I thought that doesn't really makes a big difference in the overall architecture.
 6. Assumed a system with 100 users, with names user-0, user-1,.....user-99.
-7. No Authenticationa and Authorization.
+7. No Authentication and Authorization.

 ## For design in interview and design implemented as well as website walk through